sonata-project/SonataAdminBundle/docs/cookbook/recipe_knp_menu.rst

 In this screenshot, we add ``on_top`` option to ``Tag`` and ``Blog Post`` admin services.

-Your can't use this option for two or more items in the same time, for example:
+Your can't use this option for two or more items at the same time:

 .. code-block:: yaml